List of intestinal stem cell marker genes: Molecular markers of intestinal stem cells

 More recently modern genetics techniques, primarily using transgenic mice, have been used to identify genes that are specifically expressed or highly enriched in the intestinal stem cells.
+With the advent of organoid technology, stem cells have also been defined by their ability to grow into organoids and differentiate into the mature epithelial cell types described above.
 Below, a table of intestinal stem cell "marker" genes is given, along with a notation if this marks active of CBC stem cells, or quiescent/reserve/+4 stem cells.